EOPF-Sample-Service/xarray-eopf/docs/guide.md

 **Specific Sentinel-2 parameters `**kwargs`:**

-- `variables`: Select varaibles using the names listed above om *Supported Variables*.
+- `variables`: Select variables using the names listed above in *Supported Variables*.
 - `crs`: Coordinate reference system of the output dataset.
   If not specified, [EPSG:4326](https://epsg.io/4326) is used.
 - `resolution`: Target resolution for all spatial variables/bands.